badfishblues/ofxLSL/README.md

 # About ofxLSL

+#### ofApp Usage
+- ofxLSL searches for streams based on resInletInfo
+- resInletInfo must be in the form of a proper resolvestreams() argument, given in a below section
+- This is a static variable that should be set in the main.cpp of ofApp in the following format:

+   `const char * ofxLSL::resInletInfo = "name = 'CFL'";`

+- If using the Python Marker Code, the default stream name is CFL

 #### Dependency
 - In order to run the example, liblsl64.dll must be in the app bin folder with the compiled .exe
 - Because lsl libaries are written for x64 systems, ensure that Visual Studio Platforms are set to x64